Loki-Astari/loki-astari.github.io/source/_posts/2013-11-12-want-to-set-up-wordpress-to-write-about-programming.markdown

 date: 2013-11-12 11:43:06 -0800
 comments: true
 categories: [Blogging, Coding, Markup, Markup Plugin, WordPress]
+description: Setting up WordPress to display syntax highlighted code was a struggle due to different plugins that don’t all seem to work together, the different types of editor, etc. I don’t want to learn all about WordPress.
+I just want to write some simple articles.
 ---

 Setting up WordPress to display syntax highlighted code was a struggle due to different plugins that don’t all seem to work together, the different types of editor, etc. I don’t want to learn all about WordPress.
 I just want to write some simple articles.